INTRODUCTION TO THE NATIONAL PLANNING POLICY FRAMEWORK – NPPF

 The Government made much of the fact that the NPPF streamlined national policy back in 2012, but the document has also been subject to criticism over its lack of clarity and detail in some areas which has led to litigation and extensive discussion at public inquiries and local plan examinations.

-Local authorities had until March 2014 to review and update their Local Plans to bring them into line with the Framework’s policies.
-Where this did not happen, existing local plans and policies in those areas were judged to be ‘out- of- date’ and given less weight than the policies of the NPPF in the determination of planning applications and appeals.
-This is still the case today where out-of-date local plan policies are given reduced weight in the planning balance than current national policy.
+Local authorities had until March 2014 to review and update their Local Plans to bring them into line with the Frameworkโs policies.ย Where this did not happen, existing local plans and policies in those areas were judged to be ‘out- of- dateโ and given less weight than the policies of the NPPF in the determination of planning applications and appeals.ย This is still the case today where out-of-date local plan policies are given reduced weight in the planning balance than current national policy and the 2023 changes emphasise the need for local authorities to have up to date local plans.

 NPPF POLICIES